SuperDARNCanada/SDdatatools/README.md

 ## Dependencies
 The following packages need to be installed before being able to use the following scripts
 * RST 4.1 and higher - https://github.com/SuperDARN/rst
-* python 2.7 or newer
+* Python 2.7 or higher

 ## Fitted data restrictions
 Please be aware this library currently only works with fitacf (2.5 and 3.0), or lmfit2 data types.
 Fit files must be converted to either fitacf or lmfit2.